 - Integrated digital super platforms – much like above, a new set of rivals for MSOs, the OTT players deliver triple-play and more

 - Digital operating models for delivering customer service – MSOs are margin challenged but cannot cut costs with customer service

 The report notes that “each disruptor also provides an opportunity for MSOs to respond in innovative and value-generating ways.”
 We think moving cable voice to the cloud creates or enables some of the opportunistic responses that Accenture outlines.

-In the last decade MSOs elevated ARPU and won customers through voice services.
-According to SNL Kagan U.S. cable providers served nearly 28 million VoIP subscribers in 2013 and grabbed 36% share of the wireline voice market.
-But cable VoIP 1.0 solutions are obsolete or have reached end of life—and the voice market dynamics dictate that a change be made in order to revitalize the residential segment and win new business customers.
+In the last decade, MSOs elevated ARPU and won customers through voice services.
+According to SNL Kagan, U.S. cable providers served nearly 28 million VoIP subscribers in 2013 and grabbed a 36% share of the wireline voice market.
+But cable VoIP 1.0 solutions are obsolete or have reached the end of life – and the voice market dynamics dictate that a change be made in order to revitalize the residential segment and win new business customers.

 Using this paper’s framework, we see cloud voice platforms helping address three of the responses identified by the authors: